luisbocanegra/kde-material-you-colors/README.md

 ## Starting/Stopping Desktop entries

-Run `kde-material-you-colors -cl` to copy desktop entries to ~/.local/share/applications/
+**If not installed by your package manager**, run `kde-material-you-colors -cl` to copy desktop entries to ~/.local/share/applications/

 - To start the program launch **KDE Material You Colors** from your applications list
 - To stop it launch **Stop KDE Material You Colors** from your applications list